cosmicmuse666/PowerBI_Dashboard_IPL-Data/README.md

-# 🏏 IPL 2010 Power BI Dashboard
+# 🏏 IPL Data Analysis with Power BI

 An interactive Power BI dashboard analyzing the IPL season from 2008 — packed with team stats, player highlights, venue insights, and more.